sequenceiq/blog/source/_posts/2014-07-25-cloudbreak-technology.markdown

 ###Serf

-Serf is a tool for cluster membership, failure detection, and orchestration that is decentralised, fault-tolerant and highly available.
+Serf is a tool for cluster membership, failure detection, and orchestration that is decentralized, fault-tolerant and highly available.
 Serf runs on every major platform: Linux, Mac OS X, and Windows.
 It is extremely lightweight.
 Serf uses an efficient gossip protocol to solve three major problems:

   * Membership: Serf maintains cluster membership lists and is able to execute custom handler scripts when that membership changes.
 For example, Serf can maintain the list of Hadoop servers of a cluster and notify the members when nodes come online or go offline.